wxjames/wxjames.github.io/_pages/service.md

   * **Multidisciplinary**: Elsevier Journal of Computer Vision and Image Understanding, International Journal of Human–Computer Interaction, IEEE Access, Journal of PLOS ONE

 * Conference Proceeding Reviewer
-  * International Symposium on Automation and Robotics in Construction (ISARC), CI & CRC Joint Conference,
+  * International Symposium on Automation and Robotics in Construction (ISARC), CI & CRC Joint Conference
 ---

 ## Teaching Assitant (TA) for CS 220 Data Programming